briansunter/graph/site/src/content/logseq/managing-python-projects-and-dependencies-in-2024.md

 `cd example`

- let's initialize the Python project using Poetry.
+Now let's initialize the Python project using Poetry.
 You can just keep hitting the enter key until the prompt finishes to use the default project settings.

 `poetry init`